a20351766/udo.1.4.0/docs/source/whatis.md

 to rely on well-established toolkits for CFT (crash fault-tolerant) or BFT (byzantine fault-tolerant) ordering.

-In the currently available releases, Fabric offers a CFT ordering service implemented with [Kafka](https://kafka.apache.org/) and [Zookeeper](https://zookeeper.apache.org/).
-In subsequent releases, Fabric will deliver a [Raft consensus ordering service](https://raft.github.io/) implemented with etcd/Raft and a fully decentralized BFT ordering service.
+In the currently available releases, UDO offers a CFT ordering service implemented with [Kafka](https://kafka.apache.org/) and [Zookeeper](https://zookeeper.apache.org/).
+In subsequent releases, UDO will deliver a [Raft consensus ordering service](https://raft.github.io/) implemented with etcd/Raft and a fully decentralized BFT ordering service.

 Note also that these are not mutually exclusive.
-A Fabric network can have multiple ordering services supporting different applications or application requirements.
+A UDO network can have multiple ordering services supporting different applications or application requirements.